 You've seen perfume before.
 Hell, you've even seen herb-y, botanical perfume before.
 But you probably haven't seen an all-natural perfume with the entire ingredient list written right there on the package.
 Most fragrance compostions are kept under lock and key, but Goop's insistence on total transparency is part of their formulae's charm.
-Earthy and intense, both and tend on the organic-smelling side—the refreshingly obvious (and currently unique) result of using organic elements like shiso leaf and Tuscan cypress.
+Earthy and intense, both Editions 01 and 02 tend on the organic-smelling side—the refreshingly obvious (and currently unique) result of using organic elements like shiso leaf and Tuscan cypress.
 Who knew Gwyneth could be so down to Earth?

 It's not a foundation.
 It's moisturizer, and a sunscreen, and an anti-aging serum packed with vitamin C, glycolic acid, and antioxidants.
 And it's also tinted.
 Welcome to the new wave of cosmeceuticals, led fearlessly by the good Dr. Perricone.
 His is makeup that works just as well as skincare, refusing to be categorized as either.
 You know it's good product when your skin's in better shape at the end of the day than it was when you started.

 Makeup artist Wendy Rowe's been using these for years—she just didn't bother making them for public consumption until recently.
 The brains behind the Burberry Beauty line, Wendy says clients like Sienna Miller and Cara Delevingne were nearly banging down her door for her then-photoshoot-only secret weapon.
-Now the comes in two shades—for light-to-medium and dark-to-deep—for the most subtle, blendable contour on the market.
+Now the Face Contour comes in two shades—for light-to-medium and dark-to-deep—for the most subtle, blendable contour on the market.
 "Sienna actually started using them around her lips, too, for some shape," Wendy mentioned in her Top Shelf.
 "That's not how you're supposed to use them, but it's a really good trick."
-That is, until the she went and launched the of the original.
+That is, until the she went and launched the Lip Contour version of the original.
 Smart move, Rowe.

 Don’t be scared.
 Yes it’s a scrub.
 But it’s as gentle and soothing as a lip balm should be; more, even.
 While you were off exfoliating your face, your chest, your feet, and every other one of your extremities, Dior Beauty (a brand that happens to be crushing it right now—see any one of their foundations, concealers, or lipsticks) was creating something we forgot we needed: Something to exfoliate our mouths with.
 What's unique about the Addict Lip Scrub is that, being a lip balm, it can go with you everywhere and be applied as needed.
 And just like the Lip Glow, it adds a sheer flush of pink to your lips while smoothing and refreshing the skin.
 You’re left with baby-soft lips and the scent of vanilla wafting delicately from them.
 XOXO.